Austinbots/cs2-Change-Map-Rotation-Using-Text-File/README.md

 How long this vote screen displays for is set by this cvar.<br>
 mp_match_restart_delay<br>
 <br>
+Also note this setting<br>
+mp_endmatch_votenextleveltime<br>
-Also note this setting does not extend any time.
+does not extend any time.
 It only sets how long you can click on a map tile to vote for it -during- the mp_match_restart_delay time.<br>
-mp_endmatch_votenextleveltime<br>
 <br>
 ABS_MapCycle does not switch to the next map until this total time has expired.<br>
 mp_win_panel_display_time + mp_match_restart_delay<br>